-This component sets up integration with GPSLogger.
+This integration sets up integration with GPSLogger.
 GPSLogger is an open source app for Android that allows users to update your location in Home Assistant.

 To configure GPSLogger, you must set it up via the integrations panel in the configuration screen.
 This will give you the webhook URL to use during mobile device configuration (below).

 After the launch, go to General Options.
 Enable Start on bootup and Start on app launch.

 Go to Logging details and disable Log to GPX, Log to KML and Log to NMEA.
 Enable Log to custom URL.

 Right after enabling, the app will take you to the Log to custom URL settings.